-The Fayan focuses on the attaiment of knowledge and studies as an important method of perfecting the self and society.
-Inspite of his clear Confucian attitude, Yang Xiong interpretes the human nature as a mixture of both good and bad.
-His critique of superstitious beliefs might have made him a pioneer of the later rationalists Huan Tan 桓譚 (Xinlun 新論) and Wang Chong 王充 (Lunheng 論衡) at the end of the Later Han period 後漢 (25-220).
+The Fayan focuses on the attainment of knowledge and studies as an important method of perfecting the self and society.
+In spite of his clearly Confucian attitude, Yang Xiong interpreted the human nature as a mixture of both good and bad.
+His critique of superstitious beliefs might have made him a pioneer of the later rationalists Huan Tan 桓譚 (23 BCE-56 CE, author of Xinlun 新論) and Wang Chong 王充 (27-97 CE, wrote Lunheng 論衡) at the end of the Later Han period 後漢 (25-220).

 There are several commentaries on the Fayan, namely Liu Gui's 李軌 Yangzi fayan zhu 揚子法言注 from the Jin period 晉 (265-420) , Sima Guang's 司馬光 (1019-1086) Fayan jizhu 法言集注 from the Northern Song period 北宋 (960-1126), and Wang Rongbao's 汪榮寶 (1878-1933) Fayan yishu 法言義疏 from the late Qing period 清 (1644-1911).